-It's coming to that time of the year again in Europe where everyone who's lucky to live or be near a coastline descends to the beach.
-Europe may not be known for it's tropical destinations but we sure give them a run for their money when it comes to our sandy, stunning shorelines.
-And it's not just about the beach, it's about the amazing places to eat and drink close by too...
-Here are the top spots:
+It’s that time of the year again where everyone who’s lucky to live or be near a coastline descends to the beach.
+Europe may not be known for its tropical destinations but we sure give the others a run for their money when it comes to our sandy, stunning shorelines.
+And it’s not just about the beach, it’s about the amazing places to eat and drink close by too… Here are the top spots:

 Val Do Lobo Resort

 If you want to know where all the beautiful people come during the summer months – you’ll be sure to find them here on Portugal’s most famous beach.
 They’ve a shopping centre nearby with pretty much everything you’d need, eateries from French to Italian and plenty of bars that stay open late.
 This part of Portugal is perfect if you have a family with a little bit of cash to spare.

 The 5km stretch of Inch beach plays host to amazing sand dunes, scattered shipwrecks and signs of Stone and Iron Age settlements.
 Inch is also a favourite with surfers and there’s even a surfing school for those of you who want to learn the skill.
 Sammy’s bar and restaurant is a popular spot for visitors and locals and will more than likely become your hub while you’re here.

 During the summer, the sea uncovers two exceptional long sandy beaches in the south of Rhodes.
 The best thing about this is one is calm – so if you’ve young families it’s perfect.
 The other past has high waves and is considered a super place to go hit the surf.

 Costa del Azahar